-In terms of commercial sales data, the CAD receives a copy of the deeds recorded at the County of El Paso that convey commercially classed properties.
+In terms of commercial sales data, the CAD receives a copy of the deeds recorded in El Paso County that convey commercially classed properties.
 The deeds involving a change in commercial ownership are entered into the sales information system and researched in an attempt to obtain the pertinent sale information.
 Other sources of sale data include the hearings process and local, regional and national real estate and financial publications.